 You may run, but you can't hide - God took into account all of our mistakes.
 The many indiscretions we make hasn't changed His mind about loving us.
 And all I can say is, 'Thank God for that!'
 You have to take responsibility for your own messiness.
 When you confess it to God, I promise you, He's the only one who will forgive in the absence of a quid pro quo clause.

 Your bad choices have a domino effect - them putting leaves on their nakedness didn't hide what they did.
-Like them, God sees us, and so does all the people we often think we're fooling.
+Like them, God sees us, and so do all the people we often think we're fooling.
 Eve's decision affected all of mankind.
 Shucks, it meant Jesus had to die.
-Who's life is your poor decisions effecting?
+Who's life are your poor decisions affecting?
 Let's face it if you're alive, your life is NOT just about you.
 Let's get it together, aye!